Eight Tips to Improve Your Website Load Time and Performance for Better UX

 Enabling Content Delivery Network (CDN)

-A single server hosting your website can reduce its loading time as well as performance.
-Therefore, most businesses prefer using CDN, which uses a network of servers to distribute the content delivery load.
-CDN uses a set of geographically distributed web servers to provide website content to users with respect to their location.
+A single server hosting your website can reduce its loading time and performance.
+Therefore, most businesses prefer CDN, which uses a network of servers to distribute the content delivery load.
+CDN uses a set of geographically distributed web servers to provide users with website content concerning their location.
 So, check your website server and enable your CDN if you have not already done so.

 Minimizing JavaScript, CSS and HTML files

-When a visitor navigates to different links of your website, it generates multiple HTTP requests.
+When a visitor navigates to different links on your website, it generates multiple HTTP requests.
 All such requests are treated as individual requests.
-In case your website has a large number of JavaScript and CSS, this vast number of unique requests of HTTP requests can slow your website down.
-Therefore, you need to minimize the CSS, JS and HTML codes, thereby reducing their file sizes.
-A cleaner code will result in a lean page that will load faster and provide better UX to your potential customers.
+If your website has a large number of JavaScript and CSS, this vast number of unique HTTP requests can slow your website down.
+Therefore, you must minimize the CSS, JS and HTML codes, reducing file sizes.
+A cleaner code will result in a lean page that loads faster and provides better UX to your potential customers.

 Cutting down on unnecessary plugins

 Plugins are usually third-party programs that add specific features to your website.
-However, having too many plugins can reduce your website load time as well as performance.
-In some cases, plugins become outdated or have overlapping functionalities with other plugins.
-Additionally, some plugins generate a large number of database queries or need many scripts to load.
-So, it’s always preferable to do time-to-time checks on all the plugins you have installed in your CMS.
+However, having too many plugins can reduce your website’s load time and performance.
+Sometimes, plugins become outdated or have overlapping functionalities with other plugins.
+Additionally, some plugins generate many database queries or need many scripts to load.
+So, it’s always preferit’s to do time-to-time checks on all the plugins you have installed in your CMS.

 Using compressed images

 A picture is worth a thousand words.
-It is always recommended to use only good quality images to complement your website content.
-However, you need to exercise caution when choosing your images as large-size images tend to slow down your website’s load time.
-The only way to come out of this catch is to compress and optimize these images without compromising their quality.
+It is always recommended to use only good-quality images to complement your website content.
+However, you need to exercise caution when choosing your images, as large-size images tend to slow down your website’s load.
+The only way to avoid this trap is to compress and optimize these images without compromising their quality.

-Moreover, it is advisable to use PNG format images as it has fewer than 16 colors and is also considered to be better for graphics when compared to JPEG.
-There are many free tools available on the web to help you compress as well as convert the images to PNG.
+Moreover, it is advisable to use PNG format images as they have fewer than 16 colors and are also considered to be better for graphics than JPEG.
+Many free tools are available on the web to help you compress and convert images to PNG.

 Reducing page redirects

 It is a known fact that additional HTTP requests slow down your website, thereby increasing waiting time for visitors.
 Page redirects are one such culprit that contributes to the widening of this HTTP request-response cycle.
-There are a few genuine reasons when redirecting a page becomes necessary, such as when moving to a new domain or redirecting backlinks’ traffic from a deleted page to a new page.
-Nonetheless, you must remember that the fewer the redirects, the better it is for your website.
+There are a few genuine reasons why redirecting a page becomes necessary, such as when moving to a new domain or redirecting backlinks’ trafficbacklinks’leted page to a new page.
+Remember that the fewer the redirects, the better it is for your website.

 Utilization of website caching